 Power cuts are very normal, so be sure to bring a flashlight.
 Very few villages outside the capital have electricity.

-It is by far the most popular Guest House, super friendly English speaking staff that can help you with everything, and common guest kitchen, I would stay there agian.
+It is by far the most popular guest house, with super friendly English-speaking staff that can help you with everything.
+There is also a common guest kitchen.
+I would definitely stay there again.

 Since you will either base yourself in the capital and do day trips around the country or stay in resorts outside the capital, you don’t need to pack anything special except a flashlight for power cuts.

-Overall Experience Of Sao Tome & Principe.
+Overall Experience Of Sao Tome & Principe